Perl and Go equivalents

 x := make(map[string]string)

 Go has associative arrays but the type needs to be specified.
-A general associative array in Go has the type map[string]{}interface.
+A

-$s = lc $s
+.$s = lc $s

 $s = uc $s